Mr-Archive/Nemlei-Vita-Extras/README.md

 Do at your own risk:

-Downalod the desired .umrvpkbp patch file from this repo Use the patcher tool provided here: https://github.com/Mr-Archive/umaru_vpk_patcher/releases Follow the instructions provided in the tool itself to create your .vpk file.
+Downalod the desired .umrvpkbp patch file from this repo.
+    Then the patcher tool provided here: https://github.com/Mr-Archive/umaru_vpk_patcher/releases Follow the instructions provided in the tool itself to create your .vpk file.